Azure/swagger-to-sdk/README.md

                        [--autorest AUTOREST_DIR] [-v] [--debug]
                        sdk_git_id

 Build SDK using Autorest and push to Github.
-The GH_TOKEN environment variable needs to be set.
+The GH_TOKEN environment variable needs to be set to act on Github.

 positional arguments:
   sdk_git_id            The SDK Github id.
-If a simple string, consider it
-                        belongs to the GH_TOKEN owner repo.
+If a simple string, consider it belongs to the GH_TOKEN owner repo.
 Otherwise, you can use the syntax username/repoid

 optional arguments:
   -h, --help            show this help message and exit